secretstartups/handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 The top-level folders in our Tableau Project, and their corresponding levels of governance, include:

 - `Development`: content in this folder intentionally includes no governance, in order to enable users to quickly prototype.
 As such it should be considered to be sandbox content.
-- `Ad Hoc`: content in this folder has been reviewed and approved by a sub-project leader, with traceability via an MR. (see [project-permission-structure](handbook/it/data-team/platform/tableau/#biops-roles-and-responsibilities) for a list of sub-project leaders.)
-- `Production`: content in this folder has been reviewed and approved by sub-project leader(s) as well as project leader(s).
-This is the highest level of certification for Tableau content.
+- `Production`: The Tableau Production folder environment is a designated area where validated, high-quality content is published and accessible to end users for business-critical reporting.
+Content in this folder has been reviewed and approved by Project Leaders.
 - `Resources`: content in this folder includes workbook templates and certified data sources that can be used in workbook development

 <details markdown=1>

 <summary><b>Project and Sub-Project Folder Descriptions</b></summary>

-- **Top Level Project Folders:** **The top level project provides what the purpose of the workbook is.** There are four top level projects; Production, Ad-hoc, Development, and Resources.
+- **Top Level Project Folders:** **The top level project provides what the purpose of the workbook is.** There are three top level projects; Production, Development, and Resources.
 This is the highest folder level that the Tableau user lands on.
-These folders guide the user either down a Production path to view certified content, an Ad-hoc path to view Ad-Hoc content, a development path to view sandbox content, or a resources path to access workbook templates and certified data sources to be used in workbook development.
+These folders guide the user either down a Production path to view certified content, development path to view sandbox content, or a resources path to access workbook templates and certified data sources to be used in workbook development.
   - **2nd Level Sub-Project Folders:** **The 2nd level project provides who the primary owner of the workbook is.** This level of the architecture contains sub-projects for each department and cross-functional business motion such as the Go To Market Motion.
 Each department and cross-functional business motion will have their own sub-project.
 This gives us flexibility to create different types of security at the sub-project level based on specific departmental and business motion needs.
     - **3rd Level Sub-Project Folders:**  **The 3rd level project provides security around who can see the workbook.** Our SAFE Data Program is applied on this level of the architecture.
 This allows us flexibility to apply more security controls, by department, in the future to include enhanced SAFE Data program controls, row and column level security, and security around confidential information.
 Applying the security at this level will allow for customized, and scalable security programs by department and business motion.